General Trias: American occupation

 On October 15, 1903, Act No. 947 was approved by the Philippine Commission, merging the adjacent town of Santa Cruz de Malabon (present-day Tanza) with San Francisco de Malabon, with the latter designated as the municipal seat.
 In 1909, a resolution was passed by the San Francisco de Malabon municipal council to separate Santa Cruz de Malabon to become an independent municipality of its own; it took effect in 1910.

 On February 28, 1914, Act No. 2390 was passed by the Philippine Assembly, changing the town's name to Malabon.
 On February 24, 1920, Act No. 2889 was approved, renaming the town after General Mariano Trías, who died six years earlier.

 Cityhood

+Then Senator Bongbong Marcos delivering a sponsorship speech on the charter of the city in 2015.

 On August 19, 2015, President Benigno Aquino III signed Republic Act No. 10675 which converted the municipality of General Trias into a component city of Cavite.
 The bill finally came into full effect after majority of the city's residents voted yes to cityhood through a plebiscite.
 General Trias thus became the seventh city in the province and the 145th in the country.